jonassantoss/projeto-cordel/README.md

 <h1>projeto-cordel</h1>

 This project is a website about cordel that uses CSS resources to improve the user experience.
 Among the features are parallax effect, responsive texts, and control of background images.
+To acces the project, <a href="https://projeto-cordel-gqsybt93x-expresscoffe.vercel.app">click here</a>

 <h2>Resources</h2>